sdpython/pyquickhelper/_doc/sphinxdoc/source/contribute.rst

 +++++++++++++

-If a couple of unit test requires a login and a password to test FTP functionalities, you should get them with `keyring <https://pypi.python.org/pypi/keyring>`_.
+If a couple of unit test requires a login and a password to test FTP functionalities for example, you should get them with `keyring <https://pypi.python.org/pypi/keyring>`_.

 ::